-Beginning English as an Additional Language Secondary - four units of work (Time, Personal Identification, Body and Health, and The Classroom) for newly arrived secondary EAL learners with minimal or no English.
+Beginning EAL Years 7 to 10 – comprises four workbooks (Time, Personal information, Body and health, and The classroom) for teachers of newly arrived secondary EAL learners with minimal or no English.

-Word study for new arrivals - materials for teachers of primary and secondary EAL students beginning their English language learning.
+Word study – materials for teachers of primary and secondary EAL students beginning their English language learning.
 These materials are designed to assist EAL students to develop early literacy skills in English through a focus on the vocabulary and grammatical features which early learners of English are most likely to use.

-Working with interpretersTalking in Tune – a guide to working with interpreters in schools
+Talking in Tune – a guide to working with interpreters in schools.

 Resources available for borrowing from the Languages and Multicultural Education Resource Centre (LMERC)

-- For information about LMERC, see:
+For more information about resources see:

 Languages and Multicultural Education Resource Centre